apes-soft/tinker/README.md

 If you do not have a compiled version of `fftw` then you will need to compile this first.
-You should be able to do this by just running the commands in the `fftw` directory (note the backticks that surround the `pwd` command should execute the command before being passed to the `configure` script):
+You should be able to do this by just running the commands in the `thirdparty/fftw` directory (note the backticks that surround the `pwd` command should execute the command before being passed to the `configure` script):